-Location: Peterborough, ON
+Location: Point Edward, ON

-Writing directly to the re-elected premier, frontline workers from public, Catholic, English, and French school boards across the province are calling for increased staffing in schools to guarantee that service improvements for students will be in place come September, as well as real wage increases above the rate of inflation to address low pay and problems with retention.
+Writing directly to the re-elected premier, frontline workers from public, Catholic, English, and French school boards across the province are calling for increased staffing in schools to guarantee that service improvements for students are in place come September, as well as real wage increases above the rate of inflation to address low pay and problems with retention.

 Who: Frontline education workers who are members of CUPE’s Ontario School Boards Council of Unions (OSBCU)

 When: Thursday, June 23, 10:00 a.m.

 Where: 805 Christina St. N., Suite 102, Point Edward, ON, N7V 1X6

 The letter to the premier of Ontario, written and signed by education workers, reads in part:

 “Even before the pandemic, understaffing among education workers was a problem in Ontario schools.
 Many school boards can’t recruit and retain qualified education workers, in large part because wages are so low and jobs so precarious.”